golang/proposal/design/34481-opencoded-defers.md

    deferBits bitmask.
    To minimize code size, we currently make deferBits to be 8 bits, and don’t do open-coded defers if there are more than 8 defers in a function.
+   If there are more than 8 defers in a function, we revert to the standard defer chain implementation.

-2. The deferBits variable and defer arguments variables (such as ‘tmpA’) must be declared (via OpVarDef) in the entry block, since the unconditional defer exit code at the bottom of the function will access them, so these variables are live throughout the entire function.
+2. The deferBits variable and defer arguments variables (such as `tmpA`) must be declared (via `OpVarDef`) in the entry block, since the unconditional defer exit code at the bottom of the function will access them, so these variables are live throughout the entire function.
    (And, of course, they can be accessed by panic processing at any point within